Overview

 const sorted = posts.sort((a, b) => b.data.pubDate.valueOf() - a.data.pubDate.valueOf());

 In Astro 5, getCollection is available in server endpoints and SSR routes in addition to static .astro files.
-For a single entry by slug, use getEntry("posts", slug) and handle the undefined case explicitly.
+For a single entry, use getEntry("posts", id) and handle the undefined case explicitly.
+The Content Layer replaced the old auto-generated slug property with id; the second argument to getEntry is the entry id, not a slug.
+If you need a human-facing slug, declare it as an explicit field in the schema and map it yourself.

-Use type: "data" for non-content JSON and YAML
+Use the file() loader for non-content JSON and YAML

 Collections are not limited to markdown.
-Set type: "data" for JSON or YAML files: a collection of product SKUs, author profiles, navigation config, or site settings.
+Use the file() loader for a single JSON or YAML file holding many entries: product SKUs, author profiles, navigation config, or site settings.
+Use glob() with a JSON/YAML pattern when each entry lives in its own file.

 const authors = defineCollection({